Terminal-2 icon

 Step 3: Create stores

-If you decided to create an account structure of a merchant account with stores underneath, wait until you've received confirmation of your merchant account(s) and then create one or more stores.
+If you decided to create an account structure of a merchant account with stores underneath, wait until you have received confirmation of your merchant account(s) and then create one or more stores.

 To create stores by making API requests, see Automate store management.